BoyanAntonov02/SoftUni-All-Projects/README.md

 An advanced level exam that tests complex programming concepts, data structures, and algorithms, highlighting my advanced proficiency in Java.

 ### SoftUni-OOP-Exam
-An exam focused on Object-Oriented Programming (OOP) principles, including encapsulation, inheritance, polymorphism, and abstraction in Java.
+An exam focused on Object-Oriented Programming (OOP) principles, including encapsulation, inheritance, polymorphism, abstraction and unit testing in Java.
 This exam showcases my ability to design and implement software using OOP methodologies.

 ### SoftUni-Exam-MySql